-6. LIMITATIONS FOR SPECIFIED COVERED SERVICES
+6. LIMITED COVERED SERVICES

 There are limitations on the benefits available under this Plan for the treatment of certain conditions and the use of certain procedures.
-This section describes these limitations.
+These limitations are described in this section.

 6.1 HUMAN ORGAN/TISSUE TRANSPLANTS

 A transplant is defined as a procedure or series of procedures by which an organ or tissue is either: